lukaszszymankiewicz/memecatcher/README.md

 And then visit localhost:5000 in your browser.

 TODO:
-- [ ] Remove bootstrap (it is not necessary, and it slows down running of the app)
+- [ ] Remove bootstrap (it is not necessary, and it slows down running of the app, and it block the more complicated JavaScript code
 - [ ] Remove python-dotenv (it is not necessary, and it slows down running the app)
 - [ ] Add some c00l right-click menu over memes (eg.: for jumpinWMS-7372 sad misclick bugg to original page)